seek4science/seek/help/user-guide/request-to-join-project.md

 # Requesting membership of a Project

+For details about what a Project and Programme is, please see [Creating a Project](./create-a-project.html)

 If you didn't specify a Project during [registration](registering.html), and you don't know how to contact the [Project administrators](roles.html#project-administrator), you can request to join a project.